 Maybe you’re new to investing and you aren’t sure about the concept on the whole.
-Maybe you are wondering why on earth people invest at all.
+Maybe you are wondering why people invest at all.
 These are good questions that I’ll try to explain.

 Investing is a confusing concept to many individuals.
-They have heard all sorts of mixed signals from the talking heads on CNBC, FOX, and countless other media sources.
+They have heard mixed signals from the talking heads on CNBC, FOX, and countless other media sources.
 Big words, complex information, hot tips and insider trading are what comes to mind when picturing the idea of investing in stocks, bonds, or any other alternative.

 The good news is much of what you’ve heard is wrong.
 The people spewing most of the investment nonsense on TV are just plain wrong, and they get paid to talk the loudest.
 They play on people’s emotions while taking advantage of the general ignorance that surrounds investing.
 If you were to track the investment recommendations produced from these broadcasts (Jim Cramer, once or twice) you would see just how abysmal they are.
 Funny thing is, somehow they’re still being paid to give investment advice…